Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: The Controller

 Further criteria for good controllers are discussed in \cite{soderlind2006adaptive}.
 In particular, we would like to achieve \emph{computational stability}, i.e., a continuous dependence of the computed results on the given parameters.
 An important aspect for computational stability is to avoid discontinuous effects in the controller and already imposed by the form of the DSP controller \eqref{eq:PIDlimit}.
 Furthermore, we would like to achieve \emph{tolerance convergence}, i.e., to get better results when decreasing the tolerance (up to restrictions imposed by machine accuracy).
 Finally, a good controller should be able to achieve an error imposed by a given tolerance with as little work as possible.
 Here, we mainly measure the work by the number of accepted and rejected steps (proportional to the number of function evaluations and linear system solves for MPRK methods).

-\section{Methodology}
+\subsection{Methodology}

-We apply the MPRK schemes introduced in Section~\ref{sec:schemes}, and further specified in Section~\ref{sec:ParasMPRK}, to several training problems which we will describe in Section~\ref{sec:training} of the appendix.
+We apply the second-order Rosenbrock method as well as the MPRK schemes introduced in Section~\ref{sec:schemes}, and further specified in Section~\ref{sec:ParasMPRK}, to several training problems which we will describe in Appendix~\ref{sec:training}.
 We choose $\code{atol}=\code{rtol}\eqqcolon \code{tol}$ in \eqref{eq:PIDepsomega} and consider values

 We formally evaluate the numerical solution $\b y_{\mathrm{num}}(t)$ for the times $t_1,t_2,\dotsc,t_K$.
 We measure the number of successful and rejected steps at time $t_n$ denoted by $S_n$ and $R_n$, respectively.
 Thus, $S_K$ and $R_K$ represent the number of successful and rejected steps at the end of the calculations.
 Moreover, we use the trapezoidal rule to approximate the relative $L_2$ error by introducing